OpenShift SDN

 For this to work, we need to use the OpenShift Operators.
 The Ingress Operator implements the IngressController API and enables external access to OpenShift Container Platform cluster services.
 It does this by deploying one or more HAProxy ingress controllers to handle the routing side.

-- The OpenShift route construct and encryption
+The OpenShift route construct and encryption

 The OpenShift Container Platform route provides traffic to services in the cluster.
-In addition, routes provide advanced features that might not be supported by standard Kubernetes Ingress Controllers, such as TLS re-encryption, TLS passthrough, and split traffic for blue-green deployments.
-In Kubernetes’s words, we use Ingress, which exposes services to the external world.
-However, in Openshift, it is a best practice to use a routing set.
-Routes are an alternative to Ingress.
+Routes also offer advanced features that might not be supported by standard Kubernetes Ingress Controllers, such as TLS re-encryption, TLS passthrough, and split traffic for blue-green deployments.

-We have three Pods, each with a different IP address.
-So to access these Pods, we need a service.
-Essentially, this service provides a load balancing service and distribution load to the pods using a load balancing algorithm, a round robin by default.
-The service is an internal component, and in Openshift, we have routes that provide an URL for the services so they can be accessible from the outside world.
-So the URL created by the Route is pointing to the service, and the service is pointing to the pods.
-In the Kubernetes world, Ingress pointed out the services, not routes.
+The service is an internal component, and in Openshift, we have routes that provide a URL for the services so they can be accessible from the outside world.
+So, the URL created by the Route points to the service, and the service points to the pods.
+In the Kubernetes world, Ingress pointed out the benefits, not routes.

 Different types of services